Connect Radio 97.2 & 107.4: History

 In 2009, Connect was acquired by Adventure Radio.
 The station drew its playlist from the late 1970s, 1980s, 1990s and 2000s, under the banner of Today's Best Mix For Northamptonshire and Peterborough and in 2011, Connect FM launched a "No Repeat Nine To Five" format that guaranteed listeners wouldn't hear the same song twice during the working day.
 It provided hourly local news bulletins between 6am and 7pm on weekdays, 7am and 1pm on Saturdays and 8am and 1pm on Sundays.

 In July 2016 the station owners Adventure Radio signed a management contract with Communicorp which would see them offer extra support to both Connect FM and Heart Hertfordshire.
 In 2019 Communicorp agreed to buy the services, with a view to replacing Connect FM with Smooth East Midlands.

 At the time of its closure in 2019, Connect FM's longest serving on-air voices were Carlo Fiorentino, who had been with the station since 1990 and Gregg Nunney who had remained on air since 1996.
-The station's presenters included Liz Jeeves, Tracie Young, Paul Lovett, Mikey Faulkner, Chris Brooks, Gregg & Phil, Murray J, Daniel Fox and Chance Litchfield.
+The station's presenters included Liz Jeeves, Tracie Young, Paul Lovett, Mikey Faulkner, Chris Brooks, Gregg & Phil, Murray J, Daniel Fox, Jack White and Chance Litchfield.

 On 1 October 2019 Connect FM's FM transmissions were replaced with Smooth, whilst its DAB transmissions were replaced with a non-stop music only service, Radio Up.